rb12345/gnuplot_i/gnuplot_i.md

     gnuplot_close(h1);
     gnuplot_close(h2);

-Do not forget to close opened sessions.
+Do not forget to close an opened sessions.
 Not closing a session would pollute your system with temporary files.
-Normally your temporary directories should be cleaned automatically so every now and then, but best is to close all windows prior to closing the session.
+Normally your temporary directories should be cleaned automatically, for example after a restart, but closing all windows prior to closing the session is recommended.

-User interactions are not part of gnuplot_i.
-Feel free to use your own.
+User interactions are not part of `gnuplot_i`.
+It is however possible to rotate a 3D plot with the mouse for example.

 No timing mechanisms are provided to leave the outputs on screen until e.g. a key is pressed.
 I leave it up to gnuplot_i users to provide that kind of functionality in their own application, depending on the kind of interaction they need.

 gnuplot_i is completely free software.
-Use it for whatever you want to do with it without any fee, and do not hesitate to send feedback to me:
+Use it for whatever you want without any fee, and do not hesitate to send feedback to me:

     <nDevil@eso.org>